hgtonight/vanilladocs/docs/features/sso/index.html.md

 Always carefully test your basic SSO setup BEFORE changing your registration method to 'Connect' OR attempting an [embedded SSO solution](http://blog.vanillaforums.com/jsconnect-technical-documentation-for-embedded-sso/).

+**Can't we just add users over the API?**

+We _strongly recommend against_ adding users over the API.
+Using jsConnect and allowing it to add users as they sign-in is the most robust and reliable approach that will cause you the fewest issues.

 **Can we use multiple SSO connections?**

 Absolutely.
 However, only one can be the default, which is what will trigger when `/sso` is used.